TalhaAhmed1995/Single-and-Double-Pendulums/README.md

 The simple pendulum FDM solutions can be produced by running the `singlePendulum.py` module.
 This contains all four methods plus the large angle form of Explicit Euler.

-All of these methods require 3 parameters, which are a step-size, h, damping coefficient, D, and time-span, tMax.
+All of these methods require 3 parameters, which are a step-size, `h`, damping coefficient, `D`, and time-span, `tMax`.
 Once inputted, the function will produce plots of the angle and energy against time.
 A stability analysis report will also be printed.

 ## Example Usage